Hellmole/Hellmole/README.md

 In my coding work, I primarily work with plain JavaScript and PHP.
 Additionally, I work with SQL, HTML5, CSS (Bootstrap), XML, JSON, PowerShell, AHK, and PHP.

 Currently, I am working on software automation of corporate processes (specifically automating orders, generating reports, notifications about goods in stock, transferring data from external systems to an internal SQL database, and vice versa).
-In my work, I use tools such as Postman,SSMS, DBeaver, Visual Studio Code, etc. I also use Altova MapForce server and Altova Flowforce server (for connecting and automating systems working with API and SQL, which I manage and further expand).
+In my work, I use tools such as Postman, SSMS, DBeaver, Visual Studio Code, etc. I also use Altova MapForce server and Altova Flowforce server (for connecting and automating systems working with API and SQL, which I manage and further expand).

 I have experience with data mining software, DMS, printing management software (MyQ), and long-term experience with servicing Kyocera printing devices, including related software and print management using PRESCRIBE.